London Summer School in Classics

 Five full-fee bursaries, generously supported by the Classical Association, will be available, and successful applicants will be expected to write a report for the Classical Association.
-Application forms will be in the welcome packs given to attendees on 8th July.
+Application forms will be in the welcome packs given to attendees on 08 July.
 However, in order to reserve your place you must pay your full fees before 30 May (13 June if using the online payment option).
 If you are a successful bursary applicant you will receive a reimbursement following the course but you must be aware that this may not occur and thus be prepared to personally cover the fee costs in full.

 Greek & Latin